Scott-Rowland/ct-wipe-certifier/README.md

 No rights are granted to any patent claims covering extended architectures, system compositions, or lifecycle integrations.

-CT-Wipe is a standalone verification primitive designed to produce reproducible, tamper-evident certification artifacts for data sanitization events.
+CT-Wipe is a standalone verification primitive designed to produce reproducible, tamper-evident certification artifacts for destruction events.

 Most systems can perform a wipe.
 Very few can prove it in a deterministic, independently verifiable way.